protoflex/parse-ez/README.md

 ## License

-Copyright (C) 2012 Protoflex Technologies Pvt.
-Ltd.
+Copyright (C) 2012 Protoflex Software

 Distributed under the Eclipse Public License, the same as Clojure.